MIRACLE-Center/CTSpine1K/README.md

 ![fig1](https://user-images.githubusercontent.com/54644867/118909767-0fe62880-b956-11eb-8def-44001c78741b.PNG)

 For more information about CTSpine1K dataset, please read the following paper.
 Please also cite this paper if you are using CTSpine1K dataset for your research!

+# nnUnet
+Follow https://github.com/MIC-DKFZ/nnUNet/commit/058b695d61d34dda7f79cd36ab950a5d3e031653 to set and use nnUnet.
+The specific usage we here could be seen in ReadMe.md file.
+The pre-trained model could be seen at:https/

+We use the dicom2nii.py file to selcet one of the dataset when the sub-dataset has two CT positions.(eg. CT COLONOGRAPHY dataset)